 The Best Meditation Teachers In The World

-1: Thich Nhat Hanh
+1: Thich Nhat Hanh (of Plum Village)

 In my opinion, Thich Nhat Hanh has one of the most beautiful minds ever.
-He is the Vietnamese Thien Buddhist monk and activity who founded Plum Village, a global community of mindfulness schools.
+He is the Vietnamese Thien Buddhist monk and activist who founded Plum Village, a global community of mindfulness schools.
 He wrote many of the world’s best mindfulness books, including the absolute must-read Peace In Every Step.

 If you follow our newsletter, you’ll notice that I often mention Thich Nhat Hanh.
 That’s because he is such an inspiration to me personally.

 I feel like Thich Nhat Hanh could teach anybody in the world to be more mindful.
 He just has that ability to communicate important points in layman’s terms.
+In my opinion he is the best Buddhist meditation teacher since Buddha.

 2: Jon Kabat Zinn

-An American professor emeritus of medicine and the founder of Mindfulness-Based-Stress Reduction, Jon Jabat Zinn changed the way we approach meditation in the West, and was one of the pioneers who made meditative practices scientific and brought the into the healthcare field.
+An American professor emeritus of medicine and the founder of Mindfulness-Based-Stress Reduction, Jon Jabat Zinn changed the way we approach mindfulness in the West, and was one of the pioneers who made meditative practices scientific and brought the into the healthcare field.

 The author of several of the best meditation books, including Wherever You Go, There You Are, Jon Kabat Zinn made meditation accessible in the West and introduced us to many new techniques such as Body Scan.